 Valerie Madison Fine Jewelry

-Can you tell me a little about the journey to starting Valerie Madison Fine Jewelry?
+browse this site Can you tell me a little about the journey to starting Valerie Madison Fine Jewelry?

 I was a college student studying Environmental Science when I started making jewelry as a hobby between my classes and on weekends.
 I was hungry for information about the jewelry industry, always daydreaming about possibly pursuing it one day.
 In my research, I learned about the gold mining industry in particular and it’s terrible effects on the earth and its habitats and communities.
 I realized I could apply environmental responsibility into jewelry making.